 Pillar 2: Public relations and communications

-Highlight the critical importance of Ohio public education and the great work of OSBA member districts.
+OSBA highlights the critical importance of Ohio public education and the great work of its member districts.

 - Utilize multiple platforms and strategies to showcase OSBA as the leader in public education.